King of Kings: Ancient India

+In Ancient India, Sanskrit language words such as Rājādhirāja and Mahārājādhirāja are among the terms that were used for employing the title of the King of Kings.
+These words also occur in Aitareya Aranyaka and other parts of Rigveda.
+Paramabhattaraka-Maharajadhiraja-Paramesvara was a standard formula of imperial dignity in India.

+The monarchs of the Gupta Empire assumed the imperial title of Maharajadhiraja.
+The Bhauma-Kara kings assumed the imperial title of Maharajadhiraja.
+The Gurjara-Pratihara monarch in the tenth century was titled the Maharajadhiraja of Aryavarta.
+The imperial title of Maharajadhiraja was used by rulers of the Pallava dynasty, the Pala Empire and the Salasthamba dynasty.
+The regnal name of some Chola emperors, such as Rajadhiraja I and Rajadhiraja II, was Rajadhiraja.
+The Vijayanagar rulers assumed the imperial title of Maharajadhiraj.
+The title of King of Kings (rajadhiraja) was also common among the rulers of the Kushan Empire.

+The titles Rajadhiraja and Maharajadhiraja, which were grand titles in ancient India, were devaluated in the course of time.

 Palmyra

 After a successful campaign against the Sasanian Empire in 262 AD, which restored Roman control to territories that had been lost to the Shahanshah Shapur I, the ruler of the city of Palmyra, Odaenathus, founded the Palmyrene kingdom.
 Though a Roman vassal, Odaenathus assumed the title Mlk Mlk dy Mdnh (King of Kings and Corrector of the East).
 Odaenathus son, Herodianus (Hairan I) was acclaimed as his co-monarch, also given the title King of Kings.
 Usage of the title was probably justified through proclaiming the Palmyrene kingdom as the legitimate successor state of the Hellenic Seleucid empire, which had controlled roughly the same territories near its end.
 Herodianus was crowned at Antioch, which had been the final Seleucid capital.

 Though the same title was used by Odaenathus second son and successor following the deaths of both Odaenathus and Herodianus, Vaballathus and his mother Zenobia soon relinquished it, instead opting for the Roman Augustus ("Emperor") and Augusta ("Empress") respectively.